 Children learn positive behavior through what they see and hear, as well as your responses to them.
 While children often hear what they shouldn't be doing, make sure they are receiving specific praise and encouragement for good behavior.
 Be sure to also recognize small steps forward, as it takes a repeated effort and lots of hard work to master goals.

 In addition, by offering warm and genuine praise, you help toddlers learn the value of kindness, in turn making it more likely for him or her to praise others.

-We also offer a CDA course and a CDA Renewal course, both developed to meet the needs of early care and education professionals seeking the CDA Credential.
+We also offer a CDA Training course and a CDA Renewal Training course, both developed to meet the needs of early care and education professionals seeking the CDA Credential.
 The credential is administered and awarded by the Council for Professional Recognition.
-In 2013, ProSolutions Training became the first online training company to become a formal partner of the Council.